 Step 1 Set up a Git repo

-I’m using Github here as an example but any git service will work as long as all machined can access it.
+I’m using Github here as an example but any git service will work as long as all machines can access it.
 To create a new repo log on to Github and click on “New” on the repositories tab.

 In the follwoing screen choose a name (or accept the suggested name) and decide if the repos is going to be private or public.